Sandy Osiecki

-Stanley Eugene "Sandy" Osiecki (born May 18, 1960) is a former quarterback in the National Football League.
+Stanley Eugene "Sandy" Osiecki (born May 18, 1960) is a former quarterback in the National Football League (NFL).
 He played college football at Arizona State.

-Early life and high school
+Early life

 Osiecki was born and grew up in Ansonia, Connecticut, and attended Ansonia High School, where he played on the baseball and football teams.
 He was a three-year starter for the Chargers and helped lead the team to a New England-record 36 straight wins and two consecutive state titles.
 He signed to play college football at Arizona State University after receiving scholarship offers from over 60 schools.

 College career

 Osiecki played in one game as a true freshman and also started for the Sun Devils' junior varsity team.
 He played one total snap as a sophomore.
-After his sophomore year, Osiecki competed for the starting quarterback job, but ultimately Todd Hons was chosen.
+After his sophomore year, Osiecki won the starting quarterback job, but he suffered a season-ending knee injury against Oregon in the season opener, and ultimately Todd Hons replaced him.
 Osiecki served as the team's holder and backup quarterback for his final two seasons.
 He finished his collegiate career completing 13 of 28 passes for 204 yards with one touchdown and three interceptions in 25 games played.